yahya-tamur/booksignatures/README.md

 I wrote this short program in order to print a personal copy of EGA.

-It takes a normal pdf, and puts two pages per side (four per piece of paper) so you can arrange them stack them up in 'signatures', fold each in half, and then stitch the folded halves together to create the inside of a book.
+It takes a normal pdf, and puts two pages per side (four per piece of paper) so you can stack them up in 'signatures', fold each in half, and then stitch the folded halves together to create the inside of a book.

 Essentially, if you have pages: